tarantool/doc/doc/tooling/tt_cli/replicaset.rst

 ..  option:: -f, --force

-    **Applicable to:** ``promote``, ``demote``
+    **Applicable to:** ``promote``, ``demote``, ``roles``

-    Skip promotion or demotion if the specified instance is not running in the same environment.
+    Skip operation on instances not running in the same environment.

+..  option:: -G, --global

+    **Applicable to:** ``roles`` on Tarantool 3.x and later

+    Apply the operation to the global configuration scope, that is, to all instances.

+..  option:: -g, --group STRING

+    **Applicable to:** ``roles``

+    A name of the configuration group to which the operation applies.

+..  option:: -i, --instance STRING

+    **Applicable to:** ``roles``

+    A name of the instance to which the operation applies.
+Not applicable to Cartridge clusters.
+    Learn more in :ref:`tt-replicaset-roles-cartridge`.

-..  option:: --replicaset REPLICASET
+..  option:: -r, --replicaset STRING

-    **Applicable to:** ``bootstrap``
+    **Applicable to:** ``bootstrap``, ``roles``

-    A replica set name for instance bootstrapping.
+    A name of the replica set to which the operation applies.

     See also: :ref:`tt-replicaset-bootstrap-instance`

-..  option:: -u USERNAME, --username USERNAME
+..  option:: -u, --username STRING

     A Tarantool user for connecting to the instance using a URI.

-..  option:: -p PASSWORD, --password PASSWORD
+..  option:: -p, --password STRING

     The user's password.

-..  option:: --sslcertfile FILEPATH
+..  option:: --sslcertfile STRING

     The path to an SSL certificate file for encrypted connections for the URI case.

-..  option:: --sslkeyfile FILEPATH
+..  option:: --sslkeyfile STRING

     The path to a private SSL key file for encrypted connections for the URI case.

-..  option:: --sslcafile FILEPATH
+..  option:: --sslcafile STRING

     The path to a trusted certificate authorities (CA) file for encrypted connections for the URI case.